 This is a 1-2 hour course designed to make the consumer aware of debt-relief options other than bankruptcy.
-The course will ask the consumer to go through 10-15 aspects of their finances such as preparing a budget and spending plan; organizing records, managing money, understanding credit score and requesting a credit report.
-There will be question asked in each category.
+The course will ask the consumer to go through 10-15 aspects of their finances such as preparing a budget and spending plan: organizing records, managing money, understanding credit score and requesting a credit report.
+There will be questions asked in each category.

 When you finish answering the questions, you must call the approved counseling agency and go through a briefing with a credit counselor.
 The counselor will go over your answers to make sure that you still feel that bankruptcy is the right choice.

 When the briefing is over, the counseling agency issues a certificate of course completion, which must be part of the package when you file for bankruptcy.
 If you don’t have a certificate of completion, your case will be dismissed.